SabhaKandula/70-486/readme.md

 > This is MVC4! and extremely introductory, also the player keeps resetting itself x1.0 time after the page is paused.

+Off to round up a resource on *routes*:

+An independent page is the best I can find on [ASP.NET 5 Deep Dive: Routing](http://stephenwalther.com/archive/2015/02/07/asp-net-5-deep-dive-routing).
+Starting here and doing a couple of exercises.

+From the ASP.NET site: [Routing to controller actions in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/routing?view=aspnetcore-2.1).
+If I have time I'll review this.

 ## Design the application architecture (15-20%)

 - Plan the application layers